theforbiddenpool/cheat-sheets/html&css/css-grid.md

 }
 ```

+We can create a grid container within another using the display property on the item.

 ### Grip-Gap
 To set the gap between the columns or rows we can use `grid-column-gap`, `grid-row-gap`, or the shorthand property `grid-gap`.
 If there are two values in `grid-gap` the first one sets the gap between the rows, and the second one the columns.
 ```css